 Where it is believed that a child of a parent with mental health problems may have suffered, or is likely to suffer significant harm, a referral to Children's social care should be made in accordance with the Referrals Procedure.
-If there are concerns, it may be the case that the child and family will find early help services supportive and an assessment of the needs of the child should take place at an early stage for example by a Common Assessment Framework (CAF) taking place.
+If there are concerns, it may be the case that the child and family will find early help services supportive and an assessment of the needs of the child should take place at an early stage for example an Early Help Assessment taking place.

 It is essential that staff working in adult mental health services and Children's social care work together collaboratively with a 'whole family' ethos to ensure the safety of the child and management of the adult's mental health.Joint work will include mental health and social work professionals providing and sharing all information with regard to:

 Children's social care must assess the individual needs of each child and within this incorporate information provided by mental health workers.

 Mental health professionals should be invited to and must attend to provide information to any meeting concerning the implications of the parent/carer's mental health difficulty on the child including Child Protection Conferences and Child in Need meetings.
 Children's social care professionals should be invited to and must attend Care Programme Approach (CPA) and other meetings related to the management of the parent's mental health.

 All plans for a child including Child Protection Plans and Child in Need Plans will identify the roles and responsibilities of mental health and other professionals.
 The plan will also identify the process of communication and liaison between professionals.
 All professionals should work in accordance with their own agency procedures / guidelines and seek advice and guidance from line management or the organisation safeguarding lead, when necessary.

 Contingency Planning.
 Child care and mental health professionals should always consider the future management of a change in circumstances for a parent/carer and the child and how concerns will be identified and communicated.